 Depending on the building’s local jurisdiction, a building’s roof and gutter drainage system can be designed to collect rainwater to be used inside the home or for outdoor irrigation.
 Greywater systems are another eco-friendly option – recycling water from showers, dishwashers, and sinks to be reused.
 Green roofs can also help naturally manage rain flow.
 Low-flow faucets and composting toilets can be used to create a building that optimizes water usage and saves gallons and gallons over time.

 Sustainably designed buildings are generally primed to make use of renewable energy sources and reduce traditional power consumption.
-This is most commonly done by incorporating solar panels into the building’s design.
+This is most commonly done by incorporating solar panels into the building’s sustainable design.

-Geo-thermal heat is another popular natural energy source, along with hydropower and wind turbines.
+Geothermal heat is another popular natural energy source, along with hydropower and wind turbines.
 These methods are dependent on the natural environment where a building is located.
 However, they are all effective ways to reduce a home’s reliance on a traditional energy grid.